Yamanni ryu: Lineage

 Tradition maintains that Sakugawa Kanga, entrusted with the protection of prominent Ryūkyū families, had studied the art in China.
 Later he lived in Akata village in Shuri, Okinawa.
 Sakugawa developed the style in the late 18th century.
 He passed it on to the Chinen family, beginning with Chinen Umikana.
 Sanda Chinen (1842–1925), also known as Yamani USUMEI and Yamane TANMEI, introduced the "bouncing" motion of the staff which is the style's hallmark.
 His grandson, Masami Chinen, named the style after him.
 Masami Chinen's grandnephew Teruo Chinen was the last family member to practice the style.

+Bugeikan Yamane-ryu

+Higa Seitoku started to train in Yamane-ryu in 1956 after completing his study of karate under Kishimoto Soko (precursor of the style now known as KishimotoDi).

+He was the only person to receive an official license in bōjutsu by the founder of Yamane-ryu, Chinen Masami.

+To this day the same kata and techniques are transmitted in the Bugeikan dojo founded by Higa Seitoku in Okinawa and currently run by his son and nephews.
+While at the Bugeikan a variety of weapons are practiced the Yamane-ryu curriculum only encompasses bō Kata.

 Ryūkyū Bujutsu Kenkyu Doyukai / Kishaba-Ha Yamanni-Ryu

 In 1979 Chogi Kishaba, a student of Masami Chinen, sent his students, Toshihiro Oshiro and Kiyoshi Nishime, to the United States.
 In 1985 they founded the Ryūkyū Bujutsu Kenkyu Doyukai or RBKD (Association for the Study and Research of Okinawan Martial Arts) for the purpose of bringing Yamanni-ryū to the West.
 Kishaba is the head of the RBKD.
 Shihan Oshiro (8th dan, Yamanni-ryū; 9th dan, Shōrin-ryū) was the Chief Instructor of RBKD USA and its West Coast Director, he returned to Okinawa to live and teaches out of the Naha Budokan.
 The Midwest Director is Kiyoshi Nishime.
 Oshiro and Nishime give seminars in Yamanni-ryū in the U.S. and around the world.
 This branch of the style is referred too as Yamane-Kishaba-Ryu or Kishaba-ha Yamanni-Ryu.
 The RBKD Yamanni-ryū patch is based on an Okinawan mon.
 It is similar to the mon of the Takeda clan.